skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 ![Graphical transcription of a whiteboard brainstorming session on how Puerto Rico is essentially a disaster lab.](/img/blog/puerto_rico_disaster_lab/scribing.svg)

 I've interpreted this in text at the end of this article, but let me try to explain it in prose.
-I think it was Sasha Méndez who articulated the idea that Puerto Rico *is* a "Disaster Lab" &mdash; and she's right.
+I think it was Sasha Méndez who articulated the idea that Puerto Rico *is* a "Disaster Lab" — and she's right.

 ### Geography